 The Side Inside

 First published in 1989, Columbus Catholic High School's literary magazine, The Side Inside, is a yearly publication of students' creative work.
 Student literary magazine staff members help to gather, select, and organize--into an 80 page magazine--students' poetry, short stories, essays, artwork, and other creative work.
 The magazine is published in the spring of each school year.
-To submit an entry and/or become an editor, please contact Alanna Hart at email@example.com.
+To submit an entry and/or become an editor, please contact Mrs. Hart at firstname.lastname@example.org.

 Yearbook (High School)